How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 It’s possible to start your own NGO

-To set up an NGO you need to first decide on your passion.
+To set up an NGO, you need to first decide on your passion.
 Defining your goal and mission will help you further your cause and hire the right people.
 With 2 or more directors, you can set up a public trust or a Section 8 company.
-But if you wish to promote the arts and literature, you should consider a society registration.
+But if you wish to promote the arts and literature, you should consider registering with a social NGO.

 Innovative, low-investment ideas for the hidden entrepreneur in you!
 Explore our guide on Business Ideas.